gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 ## Files mixing CommonJS with ES6 modules won't compile

-Gatsby v2 uses a version 7 of [babel](https://babeljs.io/) which is stricter about parsing files with mixed JS styles.
+Gatsby v2 uses babel 7 which is stricter about parsing files with mixed JS styles.

-> TODO: link to babel docs here?

 ES6 Modules are ok: